al1sant0s/Hypothesis-Tests/README.md

 ## About

-Inspired by R functions: t.test, var.test and prop.test; this python package allows you to perform some basic hypothesis tests.
+Inspired by R functions, this python package allows you to perform some basic hypothesis tests.
 Right now there are 6 types of tests available, they are:

 * One sample tests